THE 12 BIRDS OF CHRISTMAS

 song are pre-Christian pagan symbols linked to both numbers and birds.
 Yes, birds are in all the verses.

-The code (with the gifts presented in the traditional order)
+The code (with the gifts presented in the pre-Twentieth Century order)

 - A Partridge in a Pear Tree: The symbolism of the